What Is Thyroiditis?

 Thyroiditis is a swelling of your thyroid gland.
 It mostly affects women from early adulthood to middle age, but anyone can get it.

-The thyroid is the butterfly-shaped gland located in the front of your throat, just below your Adam’s apple.
-It controls your metabolism by producing hormones that influence how fast or slow your heart, brain, and other parts of your body work.
+The thyroid is the butterfly-shaped gland in the front of your throat, just below your Adam’s apple.
+It controls your metabolism by making hormones that influence how fast or slow your heart, brain, and other parts of your body work.

-There are different types of thyroiditis, but they all have something in common.
-All cause inflammation and swelling of your thyroid.
+There are different types of thyroiditis, but they all cause inflammation and swelling of your thyroid.
 They can make it produce too many or not enough hormones.
 Too many can make you feel jittery and possibly make your heart race.
 Too few and you may feel tired and depressed.

 About 20 million Americans have a form of thyroid disease.
 Like the others, thyroiditis can be a serious illness.
-Treatment will depend on the type you have and any symptoms that it may be causing.
-Treatment can range from daily medication to surgery.
-Here’s what you should know about this disease.
+Treatment will depend on the type you have and the symptoms it causes.

 Symptoms of hypothyroidism may include: